Is Neem As Good As It Seems?!

 Neem oil temporarily seals your hair follicles, acting as a protective barrier to damaging environmental factors (like pollution and UV rays).

-LA Says: Ordinarily, I’d advocate the use of products that rid the scalp of excess oil and sebum (which can clog the follicles and lead to hair loss).
-So I’m not fully sure whether I want something to form an excess layer of oil on my scalp.
-Which is why I think the use of neem oil should be limited to an hour or two, making sure to rinse with a good cleanser afterwards.
+Ordinarily, I’d advocate the use of products that rid the scalp of excess oil and sebum (which can clog the follicles and lead to hair loss).
+So I’m not fully sure whether I want something to form an excess layer of oil on my scalp for too long.

 2. Offers Nourishment

-3. Reduces Inflammation
+3. Reduces Scalp Inflammation

 Neem oil bar